portellam/vfio-script/README.md

 # VFIO Script
 ### Development | v0.0.1
-Easily install, uninstall, or reinstall a hardware-passthrough (VFIO) setup on a Linux machine.
-Select from a dynamic, GRUB, or static setup.
+Easily and automate the install, uninstall, or reinstall of a hardware-passthrough (VFIO) setup on a Linux machine.
+Select from either a dynamic, GRUB, or static setup.

 #### View this repository on [Codeberg][01] or [GitHub][02].
 [01]: https://codeberg.org/portellam/vfio-script